Aliases for ABCG1 Gene

 - ATP-Binding Cassette Transporter Member 1 Of Subfamily G 3

 - ATP-Binding Cassette Sub-Family G Member 1 3

 The protein encoded by this gene is a member of the superfamily of ATP-binding cassette (ABC) transporters.
 ABC proteins transport various molecules across extra- and intra-cellular membranes.
 ABC genes are divided into seven distinct subfamilies (ABC1, MDR/TAP, MRP, ALD, OABP, GCN20, White).
 This protein is a member of the White subfamily.
 It is involved in macrophage cholesterol and phospholipids transport, and may regulate cellular lipid homeostasis in other cell types.
 Six alternative splice variants have been identified. [provided by RefSeq, Jul 2008]

 GeneCards Summary for ABCG1 Gene

 ABCG1 (ATP Binding Cassette Subfamily G Member 1) is a Protein Coding gene.
 Diseases associated with ABCG1 include Tangier Disease and Sitosterolemia.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Nuclear Receptors in Lipid Metabolism and Toxicity.
-GO annotations related to this gene include protein homodimerization activity and GTP binding.
+Among its related pathways are Metabolism and CDK-mediated phosphorylation and removal of Cdc6.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and GTP binding.
 An important paralog of this gene is ABCG4.